chris5414/ezy-rent-a-car/README.md

 Majority of the challenging tasks surfaced after the frontend and backend were separately done.
 Issues and bugs were found when trying to linkup both ends.

+The separate frontend and backend are pretty much seamless and worked well on postman.

-Managing the states and data are key to resolve the issues.
+Managing the states is the key to resolve the issues, which boils down to the initial planning.

+Which costed me extra time to troubleshoot and replace the initial codes.

+It is important to know what kind of situation to use whichever hooks to pass the data without any bugs.

 # Further Development